whamtet/simpleui/README.md

 ### component stack

-Ctmx retains a call stack of nested components.
+ctmx retains a call stack of nested components.
 This is used to set ids and values in the sections below.

 ### ids and values